Located in Scottsbluff, Nebraska!

 The first official breed standard for the Basset Hound was created in Great Britain by the end of the 19th century.

-So, to summarize, a Basset Hound with full 'European' decent, may likely have more droopy excess skin, denser bone mass, and could likely weigh up to 70-80lbs.
-This is not a guarantee however, just simply a matter of genes, just like our family genetics.
-The structure of the dam and sire will show you what to likely expect in your own puppy.
-This is absolutely the biggest deciding factor, not a supposed percentage.
+So, to summarize, a Basset Hound with full 'European' descent, may likely have more droopy excess skin, denser bone mass, and could likely weigh up to 70-80lbs!
+This is not a guarantee however, just simply a matter of genes, just like our own family genetics.
+The structure of the puppy's Dam and Sire will show you what to likely expect in your own puppy.
+This is absolutely the biggest deciding factor, NOT a supposed percentage..

-The Basset Hound that is primarily of original or 'American' decent will typically fall right within breed range of 45-60lbs, bones still dense but not over-exaggerated, and not quite as much excess skin.
+Now, a Basset Hound that is primarily of original or 'American' descent however, will typically fall right within breed range of 45-60lbs, bones still dense but not over-exaggerated, and not quite as much excess skin.

 Copyright © 2020 On My Way 2U Acres - All Rights Reserved.